docutils/docutils/sandbox/html4strict/README.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Items in the docinfo list are passed class arguments specifying
-their type to enable customization the docinfo layout.
+their type to enable customizing the docinfo layout.

 The default style sheet contains example definitions: author and date
 are typeset centered and without label, if they occur as first docinfo